-3. Marvel at Michelangelo’s work inside the Sistine Chapel
+3. Immerse Yourself in Michelangelo’s Artwork at the Sistine Chapel

 4. People watch at Piazza Navona